projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

       $ cd acrn-hypervisor
       $ git checkout v2.1

-   Build the ACRN hypervisor with default xmls:
+   Build the ACRN hypervisor and ACPI binaries for pre-launched VMs with default xmls:

    .. code-block:: none